 Severance tax bonds are used to fund the capital needs of state agencies, local governments, and public and higher education as authorized by the Legislature of the State of New Mexico.
 In addition, severance tax bonds have been issued to refund severance tax bonds.
 Funding for the payment of the debt service of the severance tax bonds is provided through the collection of severance taxes levied on the mining and production of various natural resources, such as minerals, oil, and gas.
 The severance tax bonds are secured by the levied taxes.
 This is a permanent commitment of a portion of total severance tax revenues.
-As authorized by State statute, severance tax revenues are transferred to the Severance Tax Bonding Fund and first pay the required debt service on severance tax bonds and supplemental severance tax bonds issued by the State, with the remainder being transferred to the Severance Tax Permanent Fund.
-For the year ended June 30, 2019, total severance tax revenues transferred to the Severance Tax Bonding Fund were \$672.4 million.
-The total principal and interest requirements were \$173.7 million for long-term debt and \$256.4 million for short-term debt for all severance tax and supplemental severance tax bonds and short-term notes.
+As authorized by State statute, severance tax bonds and supplemental severance tax bonds issued by the State, with the remainder being transferred to the Severance Tax Bonding Fund and first pay the required debt service on severance tax bonds and supplemental severance tax bonds issued by the State, with the remainder being transferred to the Severance Tax Bonding Fund and principal and interest requirements were \$173.7 million for long-term debt and \$256.4 million for short-term debt for all severance tax and supplemental severance tax bonds and short-term notes.